hujhax/austin-improv-wiki/Troupes/Bad Boys.md

 Bad Boys currently has an open-ended run on Friday nights at [[Coldtowne Theater]].

 ## History
-Here is [[Adam Trabka]]'s explanation of the name's origin:<blockquote><p>Our *[[Cagematch]]* submission was due and we were spitballing names in RLM when Byron made this big dramatic proclamation that he knew exactly the name that would exemplify us and walked up to the chalkboard and wrote "BAD BOYS" in big letters.
+Here is [[Adam Trabka]]'s explanation of the name's origin:<blockquote><p>Our *[[Shows/Cagematch]]* submission was due and we were spitballing names in RLM when Byron made this big dramatic proclamation that he knew exactly the name that would exemplify us and walked up to the chalkboard and wrote "BAD BOYS" in big letters.
 No one could come up with an argument against it so we went with it since at that time we were only committed to doing a Cagematch.</p>

 <p>In hindsight, he was probably doing a bit.</p></blockquote>
 ## Awards